 - Calculate your WHR by dividing your waist circumference by your hip circumference.

 WHR is an easy, inexpensive, and accurate way to see how much body fat you have.
 It can also help predict your risk for heart disease and diabetes.

-A few studies suggest that WHR is even more accurate than BMI for predicting the risks of cardiovascular disease and premature death.
-For example, a 2015 study of more than 15,000 adults showed that a high WHR was linked to an increased risk of early death — even in people with a normal BMI.
+A few studies suggest that WHR is even more accurate than BMI for predicting the risks of cardiovascular disease and

 This method could be particularly useful in certain groups of people.
 For example, WHR may be a better gauge of obesity in older adults whose body composition has changed.

 It’s easy to make mistakes while checking WHR, because you need to take two separate measurements.
 And, it can be hard to get an accurate measurement of your hips.